Covid-19 continues to have an impact across the globe.

 Stay Healthy and Informed

-Victoria's Department of Health and Human Services (DHHS) website provides health information and advice on COVID-19 in English and multiple languages.
-This includes information on Covid-19 symptoms, testing locations, prevention, hygiene and handwashing, physical distancing requirements, restrictions and self isolation in Victoria.
+The Victorian Government's Coronavirus website provides health information and advice on COVID-19 in English and multiple languages.
+This includes information on Covid-19 symptoms, testing locations, vaccination, prevention, hygiene and handwashing, physical distancing requirements, restrictions and self isolation in Victoria.

 Make sure you get correct and up-to-date Covid-19 information for Victoria by following:

 Study Melbourne Support

 Study Melbourne shares current and accurate information, and connects all international students in Victoria to resources that can help.
 The Study Melbourne Student Centre can assist you to access services, and provide free and confidential information, support and practical help.
-This includes the Victorian Government’s $45 million International Student Emergency Relief Fund, mental health services, accommodation and employment legal advice and referrals to other servicers.
+This includes mental health services, accommodation and employment legal advice and referrals to other servicers.